johnnymn/BetterRest/README.md

 To do the estimation it uses a CoreML Tabular Regressor model.

-This is the project 3 of the SwiftUI edition of [hackingwithswift](https://www.hackingwithswift.com).
+Project 4 of the SwiftUI edition of [hackingwithswift](https://www.hackingwithswift.com).

 ## Setup